 - Has met the standard expected at the end of Early Phase Advanced Training as verified by the trainees most recent Regional WBA Panel review

 - Is undertaking Late Phase Advanced Training, but has not yet met the standard expected at the end of Late Phase Advanced Training.

 ||Emergency Medicine Diploma

 RPL for individual components of the EMC or EMD within each category are assessed on a case by case basis and dependent on the training requirements and assessments completed during the FACEM Training Program.
-The components required to be completed will be provided in a letter for each applicant together with an enrolment form after review by the Non-Specialist Training Committee.
+The components required to be completed will be provided in a letter for each applicant together with an enrolment form after review by the COE approved delegate.

-If you do not enrol within 60 days of receipt of an enrolment form, you will be required to submit a new application form for assessment.
+If you do not enrol within 60 days of receipt of your outcome, you will be required to submit a new application form for assessment.

 If you have completed additional FACEM Training Program requirements since your last assessment outcome letter, you will be required to submit a new application for assessment.

 RPL into Non Specialist Program Application Form

 Q. How will I know how much RPL I can have?

 Q. Do I need to print my assessments?